vtex-apps/my-account/docs/README.md

 ### Example

-You can see theese features in action by runing `vtex link` on the `my-account-extension-example` folder.
+You can see these features in action by running `vtex link` on the `my-account-extension-example` folder.

 ## Author